File References

 settingsFrom:

-- cnb.cool/<your-repo-slug>/-/blob/main/xxx/image-settings.yml
+- https://cnb.cool/<your-repo-slug>/-/blob/main/xxx/image-settings.yml

 matches registry.com/image1/**

-, image check passes.
+, so the image check passes.

 allow_slugs